 Each one has a vibe and a focus all its own, so it’s especially important to match what kind of tourism you’re looking for to the house you visit to avoid disappointment.

 We included this Owens-Thomas House & Slave Quarters in this long weekend in Savannah itinerary, specifically because it does an excellent job at highlighting just how much labor enslaved people put into maintaining these illustrious homes.

-Different homes focus on different topics, though, and depending on your interests, you might also like to visit the Mercer-Williams House (of Midnight in the Garden of Good and Evil fame, though since the murder victim’s sister owns the house, you won’t hear a thing about it on the tour!), the Andrew Low House (birthplace of Juliette Gordon Low, founder of the Girl Scouts of America), the Davenport House (the first Savannah mansion to be restored), or the Sorrel-Weed House (often considered to be haunted and the focus of several ghost stories).
+Different homes focus on different topics, though, and depending on your interests, you might also like to visit the Mercer-Williams House (of Midnight in the Garden of Good and Evil fame, though since the sister of the man accused of the murder owns the house, you won’t hear a thing about it on the tour!), the Andrew Low House (birthplace of Juliette Gordon Low, founder of the Girl Scouts of America), the Davenport House (the first Savannah mansion to be restored), or the Sorrel-Weed House (often considered to be haunted and the focus of several ghost stories).

 You can definitely squeeze a couple of house museum tours into 3 days in Savannah, so feel free to pick and choose your favorites!